kuzhao/kuzhao.github.io/content/k8s/AKS_Networking_I.md

 - We will not examine K8s master logic and control plane components such as api server and controller manager.
 - We will not discuss anything related to applications and workloads, even if some of them, like Istio and Nginx ingress, offer networking related services.

-In this series, we will first check and name concepts and types of resources involved in any AKS networking operations or functionalities in Part I.
-In Part II as the next step, we will focus on the K8s concept -- a service object, which works essentially as the entry for the largest percentage of cluster traffic.
-We will then further categorize cluster traffic into various kinds and break them up for analysis.
-Lastly in Part III, we will take the cloth and dress up as detectives before diving into some of the most bizarre yet resounding symptoms and pitfalls regarding AKS networking.

 ### Part I begins here

+In this part, we will check and name concepts and types of resources involved in any AKS networking operations or functionalities.
 Allow me to use my ragged sketch below to name all networking related elements of an AKS cluster.
 ![AKS Networking Resources](/img/aks-net-azure-resource.png)